Robert-H-Leonard/data-marketplace/frontend/README.md

 ## Backend
-We are using Digital Ocean for running our NodeJS server + our chainlink node.
-Whenever a change is made in the `backend` directory and merged to master it will automatically be released.
+We are using Digital Ocean for our chainlink node.

 Chainlink node repo: https://github.com/KITTLABS/chainlink-node